Loading...

 To access undocumented response properties, you may either access the raw JSON of the response as a string with result.JSON.RawJSON(), or get the raw JSON of a particular field on the result with result.JSON.Foo.Raw().

-Any fields that are not present on the response struct will be saved and can be accessed by result.JSON.ExtraFields() which returns the extra fields as a map[string]Field.
+Any fields that are not present on the response struct are saved and can be accessed through result.JSON.ExtraFields, which is a map[string]respjson.Field.

 Semantic versioning